rptcloud/terraform_advanced/lab09-for_each.md

 ## Task 4: Refactor code to use Terraform `for-each`

 Refactor `main.tf` to make use of the `for-each` command rather then the count command.
-Replace the existing code in your `main.tf` with the following and comment out the `output` blocks for now.
+Replace the following **relevant code blocks** in you existing code of your `main.tf` with the following and comment out the `output` blocks for now.

 ```hcl
 locals {